-So, we decided to take our Halloween cues from them.
-Last year, our Tinkergarten team talked with 30 kids ages 3 to 8 around the country about what they loved most about Halloween.
-Then, we put our heads together to imagine ways to deliver on the parts of Halloween that truly matter to kids—even in the year of COVID!
+Two years ago, as we were struggling with how to even have Halloween in the midst of pandemic, we embarked on the work of distilling down what really matters about Halloween.
+And, we decided to ask the experts and take our Halloween cues from kids.
+Our Tinkergarten team talked with 30 kids ages 3 to 8 around the country about what they loved most about Halloween.
+Then, we put our heads together to imagine ways to deliver on the parts of Halloween that truly matter to kids.

 Listening to kids, many of the things they love about Halloween are not directly related to trick-or-treating, large-scale events, or October 31st itself.
 So, why not shift our focus from a single big night to make Halloween more like a festival instead?